-Our VMC calculations show that at the phase transition boundary, the plaquette order and the Neel order do not change smoothly.
-At the boundary, although both order parameters tend to decrease near the boundary, they do not vanish exactly at the transition point.
-As shown in Tab.~\ref{table:EPFP}, the chemical potential in the EP phase is close to zero but still not exactly zero.
-Hence the transition is still of weakly first order.

-However, theoretically there exist a possible critical point from EP to the Neel phase discribed by $e$ condensation.
-The difference between the criticality between the QSL and the Neel phase is that, now condensing $e$ in the EP phase should also give rise to the restoration of the mirror reflection symmetry.
+We finally discuss the possible criticality between EP and N\'eel phase.
+According to our VMC computation, the transition from EP to N\'eel phase is first-order because the N\'eel order and other parameters are discontinuous at the transition line.
+While the symmetry breaking orders (like the N\'eel order) may be over estimated\cite{Becca_VMC}, the chemical potential $\lambda_z$ also exhibits a clear jump on the phase boundary when $J_r \lesssim 0.2$ (see App.~\ref{app:Phasetransitions} and Fig.~\ref{fig:J4}).
+However, when $J_r \gtrsim 0.2$, the discontinuity is suppressed and the transition between the two phases is close to a continuous one, which is forbidden by the Ginzburg-Landau paradigm.

+In literature, a continuous transition betweem a N\'eel phase and a gapped nematic spin liquid was proposed in Ref.\onlinecite{Qiyang_NeeltoZ2} via condensation of spinon pair-skyrmion bound states.
+Later a confinement transition from a gapless $Z_2$ QSL to a N\'eel phase was studied on the square lattice where the Ising flux susceptibility diverges at the critical point\cite{PNAS_Z2toAFM}, indicating the closure of the vison gap.
+However, a continuous transition from a gapless $Z_2$ deconfined EP phase to the N\'eel phase was never studied before.

+For the occurrence of such a transition, the following conditions should be satisfied simultaneously: (i) confinement the $Z_2$ gauge field; (ii) spontaneous breaking of the $SU(2)$ spin-rotation symmetry; and (iii) restoration of the mirror symmetry.